mongoEstimated reading time: 15 minutes

 mongo command line client against the original MongoDB container from the example above, allowing you to execute MongoDB statements against your database instance:

-$ docker run -it --link some-mongo:mongo --rm mongo mongo --host mongo test
+$ docker run -it --network some-network --rm mongo mongo --host some-mongo test

 some-mongo is the name of your original